blitzlog/log/README.md

 * Change minimum log level to be published.
 	* `log.SetLevel(log.InfoLevel)`
 	* Increasing order of levels is `DebugLevel`, `InfoLevel`, `WarnLevel`, `ErrorLevel`, and `FatalLevel`.
-* Change maximum log verbosity to be published.
+* Change maximum log verbosity to be published, by setting global verbosity.
 	* `log.SetVerbosity(2)`

 ### Verbosity?

 Each log line has an associated verbosity - a positive interger, `0` by default.
-By setting `global log verbosity`, only logs with verbosity less than or equal to the global verbosity are published.
+Logs with verbosity greater than the `global verbosity` are not published.
+Default global verbosity is `0`.
 Assigning higher verbosity to more detailed logs helps control log volume.

 ### Why defer?